swairshah/pipecat-dictation/README.md

 We run the bot process locally and connect to it via a [serverless WebRTC](https://docs.pipecat.ai/server/services/transport/small-webrtc) connection.
 We use WebRTC for flexibility and because Pipecat comes with a bunch of helpful [client-side SDK tooling](https://github.com/pipecat-ai/voice-ui-kit).
 (For example, we get echo cancellation and a simple developer playground UI by using the pipecat-ai-small-webrtc-prebuilt Python package and connecting via the browser.)

-The bot loads instructions from [prompt-realtime-api.txt](./prompt-realtime-api.txt)
+The bot loads instructions from [prompt-realtime-api.txt](./prompt-realtime-api.txt).
+The current version of the prompt was largely written by GPT-5.

 ## Platform specific notes